 How should I keep track of my cryptocurrency for tax purposes?

 Because the value of the virtual currency is equal to its fair market value, it is vital to keep a proper record of your transactions.
 There are specific tax software packages designed to help you track your crypto transactions.
 However, it is important to speak with your tax advisor to ensure you properly report your virtual currency transactions.
 All apps and software packages have limitations, and the growing regulations targeting cryptocurrencies require a careful review by a knowledgeable tax professional.
 The IRS will be honing in on crypto transactions and looking for irregularities.
-Contact us to schedule a consultation if you need assistance handling cryptocurrency.
+Contact us to schedule a consultation if you need a cryptocurrent accountant in Florida or would like to get a better understanding of your obligations as a user of crypto.